Accidents can happen at any time. Sometimes, they are inevitable. But often, there are steps you can take to reduce the risk of injuries.

 4. Policies and procedures

-It’s essential to keep up to date with health and safety policies and procedures.
+It’s essential to keep updated with health and safety policies and procedures.
 Although they may be a little tiresome, they are there to keep people safe.

-Make sure that spillages are mopped up quickly and a warning sign is visible.
+Make sure that spillages are mopped up quickly and that a warning sign is visible.

 Repair damaged carpets or broken steps.
 Grit external pathways if snow is forecast.
 Ensure that all employees are familiar with the procedures in place.

 If somebody does have an accident, it must be recorded.
-Look out for trends and try to find ways of preventing similar incidents going forward.
+Look out for trends and try to find ways of preventing similar incidents in the future.

 Image source: https://pixabay.com/en/posted-warning-wet-floor-caution-652115/